By Monica Bolbjerg, MD, co-founder and CEO of Qure4u

 Are your patients slow at coming in for their annual visits?
 Self-scheduling can help.
 All you need to do is make sure that:

-Do you have providers who are more popular than others and other providers who don’t have their schedule filled?
-Then this is what you want to do:
+Do you have some providers who are more popular and other providers who don’t have their schedule filled?
+If that’s the case, this is what you want to do:

 Are your competitors offering self-scheduling?
 Are you new in an area or maybe you’re threatened by new practices moving to your area?

-Self-scheduling not only attracts new patients, but also keeps your current patients happy and prevents them from being attracted to a new clinic.
+Self-scheduling not only attracts new patients, it also increases patient retention by keeping your current patients happy and preventing them from being attracted to a new clinic.

-Spend time making the self-scheduling look nice and modern, and first of all easy to use.
+Spend time making the self-scheduling page look nice and modern, and most importantly of all, make it easy to use.

 Step 3: Make it simple and easy for the patients